 Dr. Adam Porter is Professor at the University of Maryland Institute for Advanced Computer Studies, and Executive Director of the Fraunhofer Center for Experimental Software Engineering.
 His research has focused...
 Learn More

 Dr. Sandro Fouche is Assistant Professor in the Department of Computer and Information Sciences at Towson University, and a Systems Architect with the Fraunhofer Center for Experimental Software Engineering....
 Learn More

 Dr. Chengsheng Jiang is a Research Assistant Professor at the University of Maryland School of Public Health.
 He has experience in GIS, spatial statistics, spatial sampling design, data analysis, data mining...
 Learn More

-Members of the Main Cohort (any Cambridge Community resident, or first-year GPH, STS, LS Scholar) can participate in the study if they are named as a contact of a self-reported case.Download PDF
+You can also participate in the study if you are named as a contact of a self-reported case.Download PDF

-Index Cohort members who come to the clinic as self-reported cases and Contacts who become infected with one of our target viruses can be selected to do the In-Depth Case portion of the study.Download PDF
+Cohort members who enroll as self-reported cases and Contacts who become infected with one of our target viruses can be selected to do the In-Depth Case portion of the study.Download PDF

-Members of the Main Cohort (any Cambridge Community resident, or first-year GPH, STS, LS Scholar) can participate in the smartphone tracking app portion of the study.Download PDF
+Members of the UMD community (anyone with a UID) can participate in the smartphone tracking app portion of the study.Download PDF